by Michael McDowell

 The attachment to these characters can became profound, and the books are written with the skill of a master storyteller.
 We need the men, women and children that populate the work to be OK–because we love them.

-An astounding, massive project of love and loss, the monsters that inhabit the story only add to the main focus: human relationships.
+An astounding, massive project of love and loss, the monsters that inhabit the story only add to the main focus on human relationships.

 Slightly greater than the sum of its outstanding parts: